composablesys/collabs/demos/minesweeper/README.md

 # Minesweeper Demo

-Collaborative Minesweeper, as a [Compoventuals container](TODO: guide link).
+Collaborative Minesweeper, as a [Collabs container](TODO: guide link).

 Frontend by Ignacio Maronna.